Best-Rated Electricity Providers NSW

 EnergyAustralia provides customers with a range of market offers, with its most heavily marketed plans providing reasonable usage and supply rates.
 Its plans avoid exit fees and lock-in contracts, and conditional discounts and credits are often available.
 The retailer also offers a ‘basic’ plan, which sits equal to the reference price, and a solar-specific plan with a higher feed-in tariff.

-EnergyAustralia Prices
+EnergyAustralia prices

 Here are the EnergyAustralia plans on our database for NSW.
 These are products from a referral partner†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
-This comparison assumes general energy usage of 3911kWh/year for a residential customer on a single rate tariff.
+This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

-6. Simply Energy
+6. Engie (formerly Simply Energy)

 Ratings result

-Simply Energy has earned three stars for overall satisfaction, as well as for value for money, online tools and advice and ease of sign-up.
+Engie has earned three stars for overall satisfaction, as well as for value for money, online tools and advice and ease of sign-up.
 It scored four stars for customer service and bill and cost clarity.

 Editor’s notes

-Here are the Simply Energy plans on our database for NSW.
+Here are the Engie plans on our database for NSW.
 These are products from a referral partner†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
-This comparison assumes general energy usage of 3911kWh/year for a residential customer on a single rate tariff.
+This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 7. AGL